SWP1-8, SWP1-8MMF, SWP1-16MMF L2 Gigabit Dante Switch

 LAN Mapping for a Complete Network Overview

 Understanding how multiple switches installed in different locations are connected, plus how network devices are connected to those switches, can be a difficult, time-consuming task.
 The Yamaha LAN Monitor makes overall network topology clearly visible, giving the user a comprehensive overview of how multiple switches and Dante network devices are interconnected.
-Simply connect a Windows PC to the nearest SWP1 switch and launch the Yamaha LAN Monitor software.
+Simply connect a computer to the nearest SWP1 switch and launch the Yamaha LAN Monitor software.

 Port Status and Bandwidth Utilization